Predicting: The future of health?

-This report summarises findings from the scoping phase of AI and genomics futures.
+DNA.I. is an interim report, published in 2023, which summarises the findings from the scoping phase of the AI and genomics futures project.
 It identifies some of the likely applications of AI in genomics, the significant questions these could raise for policy makers and for those working in genomics and AI, and the evidence gaps that need addressing in order to help steer the development of these technologies in line with public values and priorities.

-We note that there are many questions concerning the potential impacts of developments in AI-powered genomics that have yet to be adequately explored.
-Our early findings have helped us to identify ‘AI-powered genomic health prediction’ as an application that raises significant questions.
-This is the focus for the next phase of research in this project, which will be published in a final report in 2024.
+These early findings helped us to identify ‘AI-powered genomic health prediction’ as an application that raises significant questions, and the focus for the next phase of research published in a final report in 2024.

 Project team